Missing-Children-Society-Canada/messaging/README.md

 ## Augment
 Additional Context added to messages for reporting.
+- GPS or Lat/Long is critical
+- Social context: friends, who, types of activity.
+- Time: social patterns, location patterns etc.

 ## Store
-Data is stored in DocumentDB (needs to be moved to SQL Database)
+Data is stored in DocumentDB
+- needs to be moved to SQL Database.